 Shum added that prices also remained well supported by tight supplies, highlighted in a US Energy Department report on Wednesday of a larger-than-expected drawdown in crude inventories last week.

 Crude inventories fell by 3,8-million barrels during the week ended September 14, said the Energy Information Administration (EIA), the department’s statistical arm.
+This was more than double the 1,5-million-barrel decline analysts surveyed by Dow Jones Newswires had expected.

 However, crude inventories remain at the upper end of their average range for this time of year, the EIA said.